noogabe/calculator/README.md

-# Calculadora
+# Calculator

-## Calculadora desenvolvida para praticar meus conhecimentos em HTML, CSS e Javascript
+## This project was developed to practice my knowledge of HTML, CSS and Javascript

-## :rocket: Tecnologias:
+## :rocket: Technologies:

-Este projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

 - [HTML](https://www.w3schools.com/html/)
 - [CSS](https://www.w3schools.com/css/)